Steve Goodrich

 Steven Withington Goodrich (born March 18, 1976) is a former National Basketball Association (NBA) player who played center for the Chicago Bulls and New Jersey Nets in the early 2000s.
-After a remarkable college career, he was seldom used in the pros.
-Goodrich averaged 1.1 points per game and 8.7 minutes per game during his two-year career and was cut several times.
+Goodrich averaged 1.1 points per game and 8.7 minutes per game during his NBA career.

 College career

 Goodrich was born in Brussels in Belgium but he grew up in Philadelphia.
 After graduating from William Penn Charter High School in Philadelphia, Goodrich played college basketball with the Princeton Tigers.
 As a center, he led the University to the NCAA tournament the final three years of his career.
 In the 1996 NCAA tournament, Goodrich would be remembered as the player who passed to Gabe Lewullis, who scored on a lay-up with 3.9 seconds left to eliminate defending national champion UCLA from the tournament.
 He was named the Ivy League's Player of the Year in 1998 after being named all-conference as a junior.
 That season, Princeton rode him to a one-loss regular season (to North Carolina) and a No. 5 seed in the East Regional section of the NCAA tournament, where they beat UNLV in the first round.
 That 1998 team eventually lost to Michigan State University in the second round of the NCAA tournament.

 Goodrich was not selected in the NBA draft.